What is the cutaneous lipid barrier?

-The skin lipid barrier: what is it?
+The cutaneous lipid barrier: what is it?

 What is the role of the lipid barrier?